LSEG-API-Samples/Article.EikonAPI.Python.CompareForeignPerformance/README.md

 	```

 ### Output
-The resulting chart shows that an equal dollar amount insvested in TD in Jan 2015 and withdrawn Jan 2017 would net 20% gain vs 16% loss in Barclays, when factoring in the currency movement.
+The resulting chart shows that an equal dollar amount invested in TD in Jan 2015 and withdrawn Jan 2017 would net 20% gain vs 16% loss in Barclays, when factoring in the currency movement.
 ![Sample Chart](pic.png)

 See the attached iPython notebook for complete working sample.

 ### Related samples
 Thomson Reuters [github samples repository](https://github.com/TR-API-Samples) has many more samples and snippets of code showing other uses of Eikon scripting API.
-Just search for python or Eikon within repositories.
+Just search for python or EikonAPI within repositories.

 ### Reference
 [Eikon Scripting API](https://developers.thomsonreuters.com/eikon-apis/eikon-web-and-scripting-apis-limited-access)